The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 Many claims for psychiatric injury arise from a single event or series of events.
 In contrast, occupational stress claims normally arise from events that have occurred over a longer period of time.
 Claimants in occupational stress cases are usually primary victims and, therefore, they should not need to meet the control mechanisms used in secondary victim cases.

 In Hatton v Sutherland, the Court of Appeal heard four appeals in relation to psychiatric illness caused by stress at work and Hale LJ provided guidance for these types of cases.
 One of the cases went to the House of Lords where it is known as Barber v Somerset County Council.
-Lord Walker described Hatton as ‘useful guidance but it must be read as that’.
+Lord Walker (House of Lords in Barber) described Hatton as ‘useful guidance but it must be read as that’.
 Hatton, therefore, provides practical guidance but cannot be regarded as absolute.
+In fact, the House of Lords in Barber v Somerset reversed the decision made by the Court of Appeal (on the claim of Barber).
+Whereas in the Court of Appeal, the judgment of Lady Justice Hale had found that it was ‘[…] expecting far too much to expect the school to pick up that (the claimant’s) problems were continuing without some such indication’.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.